jisotalo/jisotalo.github.io/_posts/2022-10-02-subscribing-to-twincat-logger-in-nodejs.md

 ```

-By starting it using `node test-1.js` and then restarting TwinCAT, we can see that data is incoming!
+By starting it and then restarting TwinCAT, we can see that data is incoming!
 Naturally it's not too clear as I'm just converting the whole data packet to string (to see quickly if things match up).

 ```
 Connected to the 127.0.0.1.1.1